CARRYING ON OUR MISSION WITH RESOLVE

 14,000 consultations conducted at La Maison des femmes de Saint-Denis.

 In order to break the intergenerational cycle of violence, we address its root causes.
-The Kering Foundation supports programs that support boys and men in transforming harmful gender norms and attitudes, especially damaging narratives about masculinities.
+The Kering Foundation supports programs that work with the youth, and in particular boys and men, in transforming harmful gender norms and attitudes, to promote gender equality.

 We also partner with organizations that work with those most vulnerable to violence, as well as victims of sexual abuse and incest.
 In the US, men exposed to physical or sexual abuse as children are almost 4 times more likely to perpetrate domestic violence as adults.
 By focusing on young victims, our prevention partners seek to protect women and children by shifting learned behaviors to end patterns of abuse.

 "For me these violent acts had always been normal, since it was what I had learned at home.
 Here I realized that they were actually violent behaviors.
 Fellow group members taught me how to resolve conflict.”

 Beneficiary of Gendes, a Kering Foundation partner since 2018

 TAKING COLLECTIVE ACTION TO STAND AGAINST VIOLENCE